amantuladhar/amantuladhar.github.io/_posts/2017-10-16-java-9-open-and-opens-keyword-with-example.md

 Notice: we haven't used `open` / `opens` yet.

-In module `com.user/module-info.java` file we have fairly simple code as well.
+In module `com.user` `module-info.java` file we have fairly simple code as well.
 ```java
 module com.user {
     requires com.exported;
 }
 ```
-If we look at `com.user/com/user/User.java` we have code that uses reflection.
+If we look at `com.user.User.java` we have code that uses reflection.
 ```java
 package com.user;